 The spinal cord runs from the base of the skull to the small of the back and is the electrical mainframe for the body.
 The spinal cord is responsible for transmitting all nerve impulses throughout the body.
 Because almost every body part responds to nerve impulses, the symptoms of a spinal cord injury can vary greatly.
 What’s more, the symptoms of a spinal cord injury in babies can be more challenging to identify as they cannot communicate what they are experiencing.

 However, nerve damage in a newborn is always a cause for concern and certain symptoms should be taken seriously.
 Parents of a newborn who have the following symptoms should be concerned about a spinal cord injury and should contact their healthcare provider:

 - Difficulty breathing

 Spinal cord injuries will be more severe and will affect a larger portion of the body the higher up the spine the injury occurs.
 That is why spinal cord injuries from forceps deliveries are so devastating.
-Injury from misuse of forceps generally will occur around the head or neck.
+Injury from misuse of forceps generally will occur around the head or neck as the baby is pulled down the birth canal.
 A severe injury high up on the spine prevents regular nerve function throughout all the vertebrae below it.